The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 Covers, thumbnails, templates, brand consistency.
 Your goal isn’t “art.”
 It’s readability and recognition.

-Beginner win: Use 1–2 fonts, 2–3 brand colors, and a repeatable layout that never changes.
+Beginner win: Use 1–2 fonts, 2–3 brand colors, and one repeatable layout.

 -